 Clanless, lawless, hearthless is he who loves horrid civil war.

 Edward Gwynn’s name is tooled in gold on the front board of the bindings and his initials E.G. on the back cover of his books.
 The volumes are bound in calf, with a 3 line fillet decoration in blind around each board.
 The books are dated 1595 and 1626.
-These books are listed in
+See 1082.R.21

 - Thomas Mannington